 In the Lifetime of the Buddha

-The Bodhisatta’s lion son was an earlier birth of one of the Buddha’s disciples who had been persuaded by his friend, after being invited time and time again, to skip his alms rounds and eat fancy morning meals at the monastery of Devadatta (the jackal of the story), a disciple of the Buddha who became his nemesis and whose teachings differed from those laid down by the Buddha.
-The Buddha told this story to the traitorous disciple and those who had reported his misbehavior to let them know this disciple also kept bad company in the past.
+The Bodhisatta’s lion son was an earlier birth of one of the Buddha’s disciples who had been persuaded by his friend, after being invited time and time again, to skip his alms rounds and eat fancy morning meals at the monastery of Devadatta (the jackal of the story), a disciple of the Buddha who became his nemesis.
+The Buddha told this story to the traitorous disciple and those who had reported his misbehavior to let them know that this disciple also kept bad company in the past.

 The Bodhisatta’s wife was an earlier birth of the Buddha’s wife, and his daughter and daughter-in-law were Uppalavanna and Khema, two of the Buddha’s top female disciples.